msamsami/wnb/README.md

 ```
 pip install wnb
 ```
 This library is shipped as an all-in-one module implementation with minimalistic dependencies and requirements.
-Furthermore, it is fully compatible with Scikit-learn API.
+Furthermore, it fully **adheres to Scikit-learn API** ❤️.

 ## Getting started ⚡️
 Here, we show how you can use the library to train general and weighted naive Bayes classifiers.